 Next up in the list of Cloud plot points: Sephiroth controlling Cloud as one of his Jenova clones.
 I suppose it works well as a surprise.
 I hadn’t been spoiled about the mind control even after twenty years of cultural osmosis, so I got the full impact of the twist, which is more than I can say for Aerith’s world-shattering death.

 But next we have to discuss something of a lot more real-world importance, namely: using a mentally ill person like Cloud, who suffers from PTSD and trauma-induced amnesia, as a plot device instead of as a person.
 It’s scum.
-It’s something writers do every day, and they have to stop.
-The trip to Cloud’s subconscious was certainly aesthetically appealing, but even that belongs to a concept that I’d rather see end in fiction.
-I feel that that scene and similar scenes detract from a serious medical issue by misunderstanding, reducing, sometimes even trivializing the severity of the actual problem in exchange for trite pop psychology and equally trite moral messages.
-And let’s not forget Cid’s abuse of Shera, the game’s generally poor treatment of fat people but especially Palmer, palling around with the mass murdering Turks like we’re some kind of buddies, and of course the many issues with Reeve.
+The trip to Cloud’s subconscious was certainly aesthetically appealing (giant, background Cloud aside), but its understanding of Cloud’s PTSD was still shot.
+I feel that that scene and similar scenes detract from a serious medical issue by misunderstanding, reducing, sometimes even trivializing the severity of the actual problem in exchange for trite pop psychology and equally trite moral aesops.
+And let’s not forget Cid’s abuse of Shera, the game’s generally poor treatment of fat people but especially Palmer, treating the mass murdering Turks like we’re some kind of buddies, and of course the many issues with Reeve.

 And finally, do I expect the Remake to improve things when it comes to Cloud and mental illness?
-Not a chance: the games’ dangerously reductive pop psychology approach to Cloud’s condition is too central to the game’s narrative to modify in any acceptable way, since an acceptable portrayal of mental illness would never serve FFVII’s critical need for a plot device ex machinae to drive its entire artificial plot, which at this point less resembles a “plot” than it does an owl pellet full of bad ideas and mouse bones.
+Not a chance.
+The games’ dangerously reductive pop psychology approach to Cloud’s condition is too central to the game’s narrative to modify in any acceptable way, since an acceptable portrayal of mental illness would never serve FFVII’s critical need for a plot device ex machinae to drive the entirely artificial plot, which at this point less resembles a “core plot” than it does an owl pellet full of bad ideas and mouse bones.
 In fact, I’d go so far as to say that FFVII’s central plot simply can’t be saved from its dangerously reductive pop psychology and use of mental illness as plot device to give the author free reign.
-It relies on both!
+They’re the core pillars of the plot!
 I’ll level with you: I actually like FFVII enough that if I had the time, I’d happily mod it, tidy up some of the plot and features.
 I’d love to, and I’d love to play that tidied game!
-But there’s nothing I could do, and I don’t think there’s anything anyone else could do, to divorce FFVII from its ableism.
-The treatment of Cloud’s mental illness is both repulsive to me and integral to FFVII.
-FFVII’s ableism cannot be fixed while remaining FFVII.
+But there’s nothing I could do, and I don’t think there’s anything anyone could do, to divorce FFVII from its ableism.
+The treatment and magic cure of Cloud’s mental illness is both repulsive to me and integral to FFVII.
+FFVII’s ableism cannot be fixed while remaining recognizably FFVII.

 Since I am, however uncomfortably, treating FFVII as critically viable in spite of its real-world harms and almost-harms, I’ll give my final conclusion on the product as a game and narrative: neutrality.
 And you know what?
-I’ve been seeing a lot of reviewers that critique in a similar style to me – namely, by addressing a game’s innovations and its quality as separate but equally important elements – coming to the same conclusion about FFVII’s quality in isolation from its historical importance: a sort of simple neutrality.
-FFVII’s innovations can’t be ignored, but we grade that separately.
+I’ve been seeing a handful of reviewers that critique in a similar style to me – that is, they try to address a game’s innovations and its quality as separate but equally important elements – coming to the same conclusion about FFVII’s quality in isolation from its historical importance: simple neutrality.
+Not all of us, mind, but I feel there’s a trend in that direction.
+FFVII’s innovations are epochal, they can’t be ignored, but critics using a style similar to mine grade innovations and influence separately.
 I think that so many years of infighting in the Final Fantasy fandom trying to decide if FFVII was the best game of all time or the worst game in the series might have skipped past the possibility that while Final Fantasy VII set the standard for all RPGs to come, once its innovations had dried up, Final Fantasy VII might simply be an average or slightly above average RPG of the standard it created!
 It once again comes back to Mario 64 and its wretched camera: the genre has done better after learning from its early, revolutionary failings.
-Super Mario 64 survives into to the modern day gaming scene in spite of its camera, mostly on the fact that its open-world treasure hunt approach has yet to be duplicated without notable changes, but FFVII?
+Super Mario 64 survives into to the modern day gaming scene in spite of its camera, mostly on the fact that its open-world treasure hunt approach has yet to be duplicated without notable changes (Sunshine’s FLUDD, Odyssey’s cap), but FFVII?
 FFVII started an avalanche of nigh-exact gameplay clones, and things have only gone up from there.
 Where can FFVII stand?

-I’m not the first person to say that FFVII is average, and I know it’s not going to score me the big hit counts to say middling things about the world’s most famous RPG, but earning hits aren’t what the Marathon and its Journals are about.
+I know I’m not the first person to say that FFVII is average (infrequent as it may be), and I know it’s not going to score me the big hit counts to say middling things about the world’s most famous RPG, but earning hits aren’t what the Marathon and its Journals are about.
 At its heart, the Marathon is about my friend and I playing games and having fun, and then I write about them to preserve the experience, including the part where we talk about how the game has affected us.
+This post – this critically dedicated post, like nothing I’ve done in the past and hope not to do frequently in the future – is the irregularity, if anything.
 And depending on my focus, FFVII affected me somewhere on a scale from “poorly” to… let’s say… “better than a dull afternoon, right?”
 In the end, I think I’ll join all those other people who say the game is average in looking at both the fans who think the game is the best thing ever and looking at people who think the game was wiped off Satan’s ass, and wonder where everyone else is coming from.